makrai/notes/butt09-case-in-lfg.md

 # Introduction

-* The treatment of case has been one of the central concerns within LFG since its inception in the late 1970s.
-Several of the papers collected in the
+* The treatment of case  within LFG
+  * has been one of the central concerns since its inception in the late 1970s.
   * seminal book marking the emergence of LFG (Bresnan 1982) deal with case
-    * Neidle on Russian, KP Mohanan with respect to Malayalam)
+    * Neidle on Russian, KP Mohanan with respect to Malayalam
-  * he a sophisticated analysis of crosslinguistic case patterns only as LFG’s Linking Theory (known as Lexical Mapping Theory) evolved.
+  * Linking Theory (known as Lexical Mapping Theory) evolved.
+    * a sophisticated analysis of crosslinguistic case patterns
 * argument structure needed to be posited as an indep level of representation
   * recognized on the basis of argumentation by Rappaport (1983) that
-  * very much unlike the assumptions of GB/MP, see Chapter 3), the way was paved
+  * very much unlike the assumptions of GB/MP (see Chapter 3)
   * analyses of case to be stated in terms of generalizations over argument-stru
   * ie take both semantic and syntactic factors into account. organizatoin
-  * some LFG basics in section 2, then briefly charts
+  2. some LFG basics
   3. the development of Linking Theory in section 3 and presents
-  4. current theories of case in section 4.
-The
+  4. current theories of case in section 4
   5. LFG-based analyses that are couched within Optimality-Theory (see Ch 6)

 # 2 LFG Basics